-(2) In the phrase common core, the term refers to the set of linguistic features which are shared by all VARIETIES of a language.

-(3) In PHONOLOGY, core is sometimes used for a CONSTITUENT of SYLLABLE structure comprising the NUCLEUS and CODA, more usually referred to as the RHYME (as in METRICAL PHONOLOGY).

-(4) In ROLE AND REFERENCE GRAMMAR, core identifies one of the two basic concepts used in analysing CLAUSE structure; opposed to periphery.
+- (2) In the phrase common core, the term refers to the set of linguistic features which are shared by all VARIETIES of a language. - (3) In PHONOLOGY, core is sometimes used for a CONSTITUENT of SYLLABLE structure comprising the NUCLEUS and CODA, more usually referred to as the RHYME (as in METRICAL PHONOLOGY). - (4) In ROLE AND REFERENCE GRAMMAR, core identifies one of the two basic concepts used in analysing CLAUSE structure; opposed to periphery.
 The core layer contains the VERB NUCLEUS and associated ARGUMENTS.

 co-referential (adj.)
-A term used in LINGUISTICS, and especially in GENERATIVE GRAMMAR, to refer to CONSTITUENTS in a SENTENCE that have the same REFER-ENCE.
+A term used in LINGUISTICS, and especially in GENERATIVE GRAMMAR, to refer to CONSTITUENTS in a SENTENCE that have the same REFERENCE.
 For example, in the sentence I said I would leave, the two SUBJECTS are co-referential; in He said he would go it is unclear whether co-referentiality applies, as the second he might refer to someone else.
-The distinction can be formulated using referentiality indices (CO-INDEXING), e.g. Shei said shei would go ('non co-referential').
+The distinction can be formulated using referentiality indices (CO-INDEXING), e.g. She_i said she_i would go (co-referential) v.
+She_i said she_i would go ('non co-referential').

-co-representational grammar A LINGUISTIC theory developed in the 1970s as an alternative to TRANSFORMATIONAL GRAMMAR, which aims to relate SURFACE STRUCTURE directly to SEMANTIC structure.
-The approach proposes a single structure which co-represents both the SYNTACTIC and the semantic aspects of a SENTENCE's internal relations.
-The single LEVEL of surface syntactic structure contains only information about CLASS membership, LINEAR SEQUENCE and NOUN-PHRASE HIERARCHY; the semantic structure contains only information about the relations between PREDICATES and their ARGUMENTS.
+co-representational grammar A LINGUISTIC theory developed in the 1970s as an alternative to Transformational Grammar, which aims to relate Surface STRUCTURE directly to SEMANTIC STRUCTURE.
+The approach proposes a single structure which co-represents both the SYNTACTIC and the semantic aspects of a SENTENCE'S internal relations.
+The single LEVEL of surface syntactic structure contains only information about Class membership, LINEAR SEQUENCE and NOUN-PHRASE HIERARCHY; the semantic structure contains only information about the relations between PREDICATES and their ARGUMENTS.

-coronal (adj.) (cor, COR) One of the features of sound set up by Chomsky and Halle (see CHOMSKYAN) in their DISTINCTIVE FEATURE theory of PHONOLOGY, to handle variations in PLACE OF ARTICULATION (CAVITY features).
+coronal (adj.) (cor, COR) One of the features of sound set up by Chomsky and Halle (see Chomskyan) in their distinctive feature theory of Phonology, to handle variations in PLACE OF ARTICULATION (CAVITY features).
 Coronal sounds are defined ARTICULATORILY, as those produced with the BLADE of the TONGUE raised from its neutral position.
-ALVEOLAR, DENTAL and PALATO-ALVEOLAR CON-SONANTS are [+coronal] (abbreviated as [+cor].
+ALVEOLAR, DENTAL and PALATO-ALVEOLAR CONSONANTS are [+coronal] (abbreviated as [+cor].
 Its opposite is NON-CORONAL, referring to sounds produced with the tongue blade in neutral position, as in LABIAL and VELAR consonants [-coronal] ([-cor]).
 The term has continued to be used in later phonological theory, especially in various NON-LINEAR models.
 For example, in ARTICULATOR-BASED FEATURE models, it refers to a single-valued NODE involving the tongue front as an active articulator.
 In CONSTRICTION-based models, it is defined as a constriction formed by the front of the tongue.
-Coronalization is a term used to express several kinds of relationship between coronal consonants and front VOWELS (see PALATALIZATION); for example, the process of VELAR consonants becoming coronal, or ANTERIOR consonants becoming coronal, before front vowels.
+Coronalization is a term used to express several kinds of relationship between coronal consonants and front vowels (see PALATALIZATION); for example, the process of VELAR consonants becoming coronal, or ANTERIOR consonants becoming coronal, before front vowels.